 Produce should be picked during the coolest parts of the day and kept in the shade away from direct sunlight.
 Many growers in the Western states have found that harvesting at night, "under the lights," is a good way to reduce the amount of mechanical cooling needed in extremely hot weather.

-Various information leaflets on specific crops and cooking procedures available from Cooperative Extension Service.
+Various information leaflets on specific crops and cooking procedures available from your Cooperative Extension center.
 Your county agent has a computer program called "Precool Advisor" that will be helpful in choosing the best cooling system for your operation.
 It considers volume, market, and the economic return to assist in the selection of the system most suitable for you.

 |Commodity||Suitable cooling method(s)||Optimum temperature (°F)||Freezing temperature (°F)||Optimum humidity (percent)||Storage life|